namm9an/Sign-Language-Action-Recognition-with-Python-LSTM-Deep-Learning-Model/README.md

-# Sign Language Action Recognition with Python
+# Sign Language using Action Recognition with Python

 This project aims to detect and recognize sign language gestures using action recognition techniques implemented with Python and LSTM deep learning models.